CoderDoge1108/academic_website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - AI for Programming Languages (AI4Code)
+  - Neural-Symbolic AI
-  - Code Representation Learning
+  - Data-Centric AI
-  - Cognitive Process in Software Engineering
+  - Programming Languages
-  - Binary Code analysis
+  - Software Engineering
-  - Medical Imaging
+  - Compiler

 # Education to show in About widget
 education: